razortheory/project-connect-fe/src/lib/request-fx/readme.md

 controller.cancel();
 ```

-The handler is compartible with `createEffect`.
+The handler is compatible with `createEffect`.
 There is a classic way to create
 normal effect:

 ```ts